isomerpages/bca-peb/news/events/_posts/2025-11-29-post-PEB Day of Dedication 2025.md

 Singapore's built environment.
 The atmosphere reflected a strong sense of pride and commitment to the engineering profession.</p>
 <h4><strong>Opening Address by Guest-of-Honour</strong></h4>
-<p>Ms Indranee Rajah&nbsp;</p>
+<p>Ms Indranee Rajah&nbsp;
-<p>Second Minister for Finance and</p>
-<p>Second Minister for National Development&nbsp; Minister,</p>
+<br>Second Minister for Finance and Second Minister for National Development&nbsp;
-<p>Prime Minister's Office&nbsp;&nbsp;&nbsp;</p>
+Minister, Prime Minister's Office&nbsp;&nbsp;&nbsp;</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PEB Day of Dedication 2025/2025_Nov21_258.jpg">
 </div>
-<p>Minister of State Dr. Faishal Ibrahim, highlighted engineers’ critical
-role in supporting Singapore’s sustainable development and decarbonization efforts under initiatives like the “80-80-80 by 2030” Green Building Masterplan.
-He emphasised the importance of innovative practices, from AI-powered building inspections to renewable energy projects like floating solar farms.
-Dr.
-Faishal noted that engineers drive progress in resilience, efficiency, and sustainability, crucial for Singapore’s future growth.</p>
+<p>Minister Ms Indranee Rajah highlighted that Singapore's future is inextricably
+linked with the future of engineering, which hinges on our engineering capabilities.
+To achieve these ambitious goals, we will need not just PEs but PEs who can accomplish the extraordinary.
+She emphasised that enhanced internship programmes with longer periods, dedicated mentorship, and higher salaries strengthen talent development.
+She noted that expanded qualification pathways and strategic leadership courses will enhance the profession, while streamlined regulatory processes enable engineers to focus on essential skills development for national progress.</p>
+<p>Minister Ms Indranee Rajah concluded with advice that Professional Engineers
+are distinguished by their ability to say "no" to clients when requests compromise safety, integrity, or ethics.
+Unlike other service providers, professionals can refuse inappropriate requests based on their expertise and values.
+This defines professionalism and commands respect.</p>
 <p>Click <a href="https://www.mnd.gov.sg/newsroom/speeches/view/speech-by-mos-faishal-ibrahim-at-professional-engineers-board-day-of-dedication-2024" rel="noopener noreferrer nofollow" target="_blank">here</a> for
 the Minister’s speech<em>.</em>
 </p>